 Active Learning Summer Institute

-The institutes included daily sessions of structured work time on course design, group feedback sessions on course materials, and discussion of active learning pedagogy and other evidence-based teaching practices.
-Faculty worked independently and with consultant partners to finalize their courses for implementation during the 2018-19 academic year.
-By the end of the institute, participating faculty were able to design interactive instructional, assessment, and learning technology strategies that foster ongoing student engagement, motivation, and reflection.
+During the three-week institute, daily sessions will include discussion of active learning pedagogy and other evidence-based teaching practices, workshops to explore the application of pedagogical techniques, and structured work time where faculty will make progress on the design of their course.
+Outside formal institute sessions, faculty work independently and with consultant partners to finalize their courses for implementation during the subsequent academic year.
+By the end of the institute, participating faculty are able to design interactive instructional, assessment, and learning technology strategies that foster ongoing student engagement, motivation, and reflection.

 Active Learning Spaces

 To help ensure that physical spaces on campus enable active learning, President Morehead created a $1 million fund to transform select traditional classrooms with fixed chairs and tables into active learning spaces.
 These spaces have been allocated and are currently in the process of being developed.